aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/extracting-attachments-from-email-messages/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Extract Email Attachments from Email Messages Using Aspose.Email for Java
+# How to extract attachments from msg files using Aspose.Email for Java

-Extracting email attachments is a routine need when you automate email processing, and Aspose.Email for Java makes it painless.
+When you need to **extract attachments from msg** files, Aspose.Email for Java makes the task painless.
 In this **Aspose email tutorial** we’ll walk you through everything you need to know to **extract email attachments** from an MSG or EML file, step by step.
 By the end of the guide you’ll have a ready‑to‑run Java program that pulls every attachment out of a message and saves it to disk.

 ## Quick Answers
 - **What library do I need?** Aspose.Email for Java (download from the official site).